rockola/NetHack/Cross-compiling.md

 Some of the constraints in carrying out a native build on the desired target may include, but not necessarily be limited to, any of the following:

-  o Access: Somebody with a working knowledge of the NetHack build process may
-    not have the desired target build platform available to them.
+  * Access: Somebody with a working knowledge of the NetHack build process may not have the desired target build platform available to them.
 Conversly, somebody with a keen knowledge of the target platform, and access to it, may not be all that familiar with the NetHack build process.

-  o Resources: Address space limitations, insufficient RAM, low amounts of disk
-    storage, slow processor performance, may impede the ability to execute the compile process on the target platform.
+  * Resources: Address space limitations, insufficient RAM, low amounts of disk storage, slow processor performance, may impede the ability to execute the compile process on the target platform.

-  o Compilers: Some of the native compilers on historical platforms may only
-    support the particular dialect of C that was popular when the platform and compiler were in their prime.
+  * Compilers: Some of the native compilers on historical platforms may only support the particular dialect of C that was popular when the platform and compiler were in their prime.